 Choosing the right person

-After you've settled on a budget and are ready to take that step further, it's time to really do some research on the specific photographers you'll be considering.
-If you plan on using a local photographer, you can start researching photographers in the areas near where you’ll be having your wedding, however, if you’re planning on flying someone in then this will result in a far bigger pool of people to choose from but at least finding your specific style will help narrow this down.
+After you've settled on a budget and are ready to take that step further, it's time to do some research on the specific photographers you'll be considering.
+If you plan on using a local photographer, you can start researching photographers in the areas near where you'll be having your wedding.
+However, if you're planning on flying someone in then, this will result in a far bigger pool of people to choose from, but at least finding your specific style will help narrow this down.

 Be sure to do your homework when it comes to finding the right person for the job.
-Take your time and find the best fit for the ideas you have in mind both with your photos and also your wedding day.
-Be sure to check their social media presence, reviews, website etc to get a clearer picture of what they offer and what their style is, as well as what people are saying about them.
-Reviews especially are a good way to see what past clients have to say about any particular photographer and their style, skills, timeliness and more.
+Take your time and find the best fit for your ideas.
+Be sure to check their social media presence, reviews, website, etc., to get a clearer picture of what they offer and what their style is, as well as what people are saying about them.
+Reviews especially are an excellent way to see what past clients have to say about any particular photographer and their style, skills, timeliness, and more.

-Once you’ve found some photographers you like the style of, set up an interview!
-It can be something informal like a coffee and a chat or it can be a proper meeting (if they’re overseas or interstate, organise a FaceTime call).
-Take some of the images you came across in your research journey so that you can show them for reference to see if it’s something that fits their aesthetic and style.
-Don’t hesitate to ask questions, a good example of some things you may ask a potential photographer are.
+Once you've found some photographers, you like the style of, set up an interview!
+It can be something informal like a coffee and a chat, or it can be a formal meeting (if they're overseas or interstate, organize a FaceTime call).
+Take some of the images you came across in your research journey so that you can show them for reference to see if it's something that fits their aesthetic and style.
+Don't hesitate to ask questions.
+An excellent example of some things you may ask a potential photographer is:

 1. Be sure to check that they're available on your wedding day

-Make sure you’ve set a date (and venue!) for your special day prior to meeting with or contacting photographers so that you can provide them with all of the information and ensure that they will have your date free to be booked in.
-You’ll also want to ask the photographer if they will have any time restrictions on the day and how long they will be there for.
-You’ll also want to make sure you give them not only the times of things like ceremony and reception but also hair & make up so that you can get the full range of photos on your big day.
+Make sure you've set a date (and venue!) for your special day before meeting with or contacting photographers so that you can provide them with all of the information and ensure that they will have your date free to be booked in.
+You'll also want to ask the photographer if they will have any time restrictions on the day and how long they will be there.
+You'll also want to make sure you give them the times of things like ceremony and reception and hair & makeup so that you can get the full range of photos on your big day.

 2. How many people and cameras will be used on your wedding day by the photographer (and their crew if they have one!)

-If you’ll be having a very small, intimate ceremony, it can be awkward if a photographer shows up with a team of multiple people that you didn’t plan on physically fitting in with the proceedings of your wedding day.
-Plan ahead by simply asking a photographer(s) how many people they’ll bring or if they’ll be doing it alone - be sure to organise timing it so you can get photos of both your morning prep as well as your partners!
+For example, suppose you are having a small, intimate ceremony.
+In that case, it can be awkward if a photographer shows up with a team of multiple people that you didn't plan on physically fitting in with the proceedings of your wedding day.
+So plan by simply asking a photographer(s) how many people they'll bring or if they'll be doing it alone - be sure to organize timing it so you can get photos of both your morning prep as well as your partners!

 3. What is their policy on refunds and cancellations

-As a precaution, you’ll want to know what happens if there is a cancellation (on either side) and what their policy is for refunds in the event that something unforeseen happens.
+As a precaution, you'll want to know what happens if there is a cancellation (on either side) and their policy for refunds if something unforeseen happens.

 4. What will they do with your wedding photos

-Some brides may not want their wedding photos shared online without permission, if you feel the same way this is an important question to ask up front to avoid any confusion or misunderstanding.
-We've had plenty of brides come through Euphorie Studios to have their gowns made and then share the images of the wedding for us to post on our social media afterwards and we've also had some brides who would just rather stay private and they'll share the photos but not want them posted.
-Both of these are totally fine and reasonable so it may be a good idea just to be clear up front about the expectations of what will be done with your images.
+Some brides may not want their wedding photos shared online without permission.
+If you feel the same way, this is an important question to ask up front to avoid confusion or misunderstanding.
+We've had plenty of brides come through Euphorie Studios to have their gowns made and then share the images of the wedding for us to post on our social media afterward.
+On the other hand, we've also had some brides who would just rather stay private, and they'll share the photos but not want them posted.
+Both of these are fine and reasonable, so it may be a good idea to be clear upfront about the expectations of what will be done with your images.

 5. How long will it take for you to have your photos back after your wedding

-Planning and budgeting for a wedding is stressful enough in it’s own right but having additional costs come up unexpectedly can cause a lot of trouble for many couples.
-Be sure to outline all the potential costs up front, including things like a travel allowance if necessary.
-It’s always advisable to have a written contract in place to protect both parties and outline the expectations, costs etc.
+Planning and budgeting for a wedding are stressful enough in their own right, but having additional costs come up unexpectedly can cause a lot of trouble for many couples.
+Be sure to outline all the potential costs upfront, including things like a travel allowance if necessary.
+It's always advisable to have a written contract to protect both parties and outline the expectations, costs, etc.